josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🦑_why_craken_is_necessary.md

-# 🦑 Why the CRAKEN System Is Necessary
+# 🦑 Why the C.R.A.K.E.N.
+System Is Necessary
 **Firest created:** 2025-11-20 | **Last updated:** 2026-05-10
 *What it replaces, what it devours, and the global doctrinal carcasses it leaves behind.*

 ---

-## Orientation
+## 🛰️ Orientation
-The CRAKEN system (Calcaneus Reflexion Anti-Kraken Ecological Navigation) did not emerge in a vacuum.
+The C.R.A.K.E.N. system (Calcaneus Reflexion Anti-Kraken Ecological Navigation) did not emerge in a vacuum.
 It arises because **current military, diplomatic, economic, and strategic doctrines are brittle**, fragmented, and unable to model:

 - interdependence